freeipa/freeipa.github.io/_sources/page/Contribute/Code.rst

 When the reviewer pass a feedback, patch should be then updated to clear all concerns and thus be ready to be merged.
 See `Pull request on Github <https://www.freeipa.org/page/Pull_request_on_Github>`__ for advice how to update a pull request.
-No changes in Pagure are needed when a reviewer rejects the patch or submitter sends a new version of the patch.
+No changes in Codeberg are needed when a reviewer rejects the patch or submitter sends a new version of the patch.